-- Park all Fleet, Grounds, Landscape, and Maintenance vehicles (cars, trucks, golf carts, dump truck, bobcat, man lift, trailers, and generators) on the first floor and ramp of the parking garage. - Park all IPS cars and carts on the fourth floor and ramp of the parking garage. - Secure all loose items in compound. - Take ambulance, data transit connect, and bucket truck to south campus park in new chiller plant. - Make sure the two boats are secured with anchors.
+- Park all Fleet, Grounds, Landscape, and Maintenance vehicles (cars, trucks, golf carts, bobcat, man lift, trailers, and generators) in the first-floor storage area and ramp of the parking garage. - Park all IPS cars and carts on the fourth floor and ramp of the parking garage. - Secure all loose items in compound. - Take ambulance, TRIO bus (end user should assist), high-top work vans, and bucket truck to South Campus and park in the chiller plant or new aviation building. - Make sure the two boats are secured (end user should assist).

-Procedure 5: Using Satellite Phones
+Procedure 4: Using Satellite Phones